No, this video doesn’t show a man fainting after taking the Covid-19 vaccine

-Category: World Hits: 2Social media is rife with fake news about the Covid-19 vaccine just days after several countries began their vaccination campaigns.
+Category: World Hits: 3Social media is rife with fake news about the Covid-19 vaccine just days after several countries began their vaccination campaigns.
 Lots of people are worried about potential nasty side effects, while others accuse the media of lying about it.
 In this series, the FRANCE 24 Observers team takes on four of the most widespread rumours.
 In this article, we look at the rumour that a man in Belgium fainted after getting the vaccine.

 Read more https://observers.france24.com/en/europe/20201221-debunked-fainting-covid-vaccine